Branching Out Independent Living

 Any current or former state ward between the ages of 14 and 26 at the time of admission may apply to Branching Out.
 Individuals over the age of 19 may self-refer to enroll while applicants 19 and younger need a referral from a caseworker.

 Interested youth must first complete an application to Branching out.
-Applicants will then be scheduled for an orientation meeting with a Branching Out Independent Living Specialist.
+Applicants will then be scheduled for an orientation meeting with a Branching Out Independent Living Staff.